+Do you have a teen entrepreneur?
 Do you have teenagers in your home who would love to create income streams of their own?
 Rather than working for a boss, would they like to be their own boss?
 Then I’ve got some great ideas and resources to check out.
-Here’s how to teach your teen to create income.
+Plus, listen in on some podcast episodes with a high school teen entrepreneur.

 Why encourage entrepreneurship